MonacoProtocol/sdk/builder-ideas.md

 Tools that can be created to allow users to inject liquidity into a programmatic manner onto a market.
 What inputs would be needed for the user (e.g. depth, volume, etc.)?
 How would the tools deal with price movements in the overall markets?
 How will it deal with liability?&#x20;

-To get started, check out our [example seeder](https://github.com/MonacoProtocol/seed-calculator) in The Monaco Protocol GitHub, built using our [seed-calculator ](https://github.com/MonacoProtocol/seed-calculator)package.
+To get started, check out our [example seeder](https://github.com/MonacoProtocol/market-seeder) in The Monaco Protocol GitHub, built using our [seed-calculator](https://github.com/MonacoProtocol/seed-calculator)package.

 ### Bounded AMM's